javascript-tutorial/en.javascript.info/2-ui/4-forms-controls/2-focus-blur/article.md

 There are two solutions.

-First, there's a funny historical feature: `focus/blur` do not bubble up, but propagate down on the capturing phase.
+First, we can handle `focus/blur` events during the capturing phase.

 This will work: